Rinnegatamante/Android2Vita-Candidate-Ports-List/README.md

 ## Android Port Requirements for Vita SO Loader
 ✔️ ARMv6 or ARMv7 executable\
 ✔️ OpenGL: GLES 1 or GLES 2\
-✔️ FMOD: No FMOD Usage or libfmod.so only\
+✔️ FMOD: No FMOD Usage, libfmod.so, libfmodstudio.so\
 🔶 OpenGL: GLES 3+\
-🔶 FMOD: libfmodevent.so, libfmodex.so, libfmodstudio.so\
+❌ FMOD: libfmodevent.so, libfmodex.so\
 ❌ ARMv8 executable only\
 ❌ Kotlin only\
 ❌ Unity games (libunity.so)\